On this page

 General partners pay income tax on their own share of the profits.
-Each partner is a self-employed individual and is entitled to certain tax benefits and exemptions, e.g. 'entrepreneurs' allowance' (ondernemersaftrek), 'investment allowance' (investeringsaftrek) and a 'tax-deferred retirement reserve' (fiscale oudedagsvoorziening).
+Each partner is a self-employed individual and may be entitled to certain tax benefits and exemptions, such as entrepreneur allowance (ondernemersaftrek), investment allowance (investeringsaftrek) for environmental investements or small projects, and a tax-deferred retirement reserve (fiscale oudedagsvoorziening).

 Filing annual accounts